- 3D Models (0)

 Taking oral contraceptives for a long time increases the risk of later developing breast cancer, but only very slightly.
-Also, the risk is increased mainly for women who started taking oral contraceptives at a young age (such as during their teens) and who have taken them for many years.
 After women stop taking contraceptives, the risk gradually decreases over the next 10 years to that for other women of the same age.

 After menopause, taking combination hormone therapy (estrogen with a progestin) for a few years or more increases the risk of breast cancer.
 Taking estrogen alone does not appear to increase the risk of breast cancer.